1981 National League Division Series: Game 3

-Houston was now one win away from winning their first ever postseason series and moving one step closer to the franchise's first pennant.
+Houston was now one win away from winning their first postseason series and moving one step closer to the franchise's first pennant.
 However, Burt Hooton was there to stop the streaking Astros against Bob Knepper.
 Hooton held the Astros to three hits over seven innings and the bullpen held them to no hits through the last two innings.
 After an RBI double by Dusty Baker, Steve Garvey hit a two-run homer to make it 3–0 in the bottom of the first.
 Art Howe would drive the only run of the game for the Astros by hitting a leadoff home run in the third.
 The Dodgers would add insurance in the eighth.
 With two on and one out off of Joe Sambito, Bill Russell's RBI single, Reggie Smith's sacrifice fly, and Ken Landreaux's RBI single extended their lead to 6–1.
 Bob Welch pitched a scoreless ninth to keep the Dodgers in the series.

 Game 4

 Fernando Valenzuela took the hill for the Dodgers once again, this time against Vern Ruhle.
-Both pitchers pitched complete games for their respective teams.
+Both pitchers pitched complete games for their respective teams in a duel that saw each team combine for two hits with runners in scoring position.
 Eventual World Series co-MVP Pedro Guerrero got the Dodgers on the board first with a homer in the bottom of the fifth.
-Bill Russell drove in the eventual winning run in the bottom of the seventh with an RBI single.
-A two-out RBI single in the ninth produced the only Astros run as the Dodgers won Game 4, 2–1.
+Bill Russell drove in the second run for Los Angeles in the bottom of the seventh with an RBI single.
+In the top of the ninth inning, Terry Puhl hit a one-out double.
+With two out, Tony Scott hit a single to let that scored Puhl and brought up José Cruz.
+A few pitches later, Cruz popped up a flyball to the catcher to end the game.

 Game 5

-Nolan Ryan was brought in on clinching day to win the Astros their first ever postseason series.
+Nolan Ryan was brought in on clinching day to win the Astros their first postseason series.
 Opposing him would be Jerry Reuss, who had pitched so well in Game 2.
-Thanks to a few walks and an error, the Dodgers struck for three runs in the bottom of the sixth.
+The sixth proved disastrous for Ryan.
+He drew a leadoff flyout before Dusty Baker managed to get a walk to first base and Steve Garvey advanced him to third on a single.
+Rick Monday broke the tie with a single to right field.
+A batter later, Mike Scioscia hit a single to score Garvey before Bill Russell hit a ground ball to third that went past the first baseman on the throw that got Monday to score.
+Ryan was pulled for a pinch hitter in the following inning.
 A two-out triple by Steve Garvey made it 4–0 Dodgers in the seventh.
 In the end, Reuss went the distance again and pitched a brilliant five-hit shutout to put the Dodgers in the 1981 National League Championship Series.
 In addition, the Dodgers avenged their loss to the Astros the previous year in a one-game playoff for the NL West title.